estuary/flow/site/docs/concepts/README.md

 you can think of name prefixes as being akin to database schemas with arbitrary nesting.

 All catalog entities exist together in a single **namespace**.
-As a Flow customer, you're provisioned the highest level **tenant** prefix for your organization.
+As a Flow customer, you're provisioned one or more high-level prefixes for your organization.
 Further division of the namespace into prefixes is up to you.

 Prefixes of the namespace, like `acmeCo/teams/manufacturing/`,